Wedding Planning Checklist

 Brainstorm Guest Favors and Gift Bags

 You don’t have to do favors or gift bags, but now’s the time to decide.
+Here are some of our favorite options for favors, and these are Lauren Conrad’s thoughts on welcome bags.
 Go forth!

 Write Your Vows

 If you’ve opted to write your own promises to one another, start thinking about what those should sound like for you two as a couple.
 You don’t have to memorize your vows; many couples read theirs.
 Repeating vows guided by your officiant will take the stress of making any mistakes.
 Either route you take discuss with your officiant to ensure things go smoothly and you speak the vows YOU want.

 Meet With the Officiant and Invite Him or Her to the Rehearsal Dinner